Inference in Predictive Quantile Regressions: Predictive Quantile Regression

-As in the case of cointegrating regression, some further insight into the bias can be gained from projecting $B_{\psi}$ on to $B_v$ \citep[][pp.\ 30--31]{Phillips89ET}.
+As in the case of cointegrating regression, some further insight into the bias can be gained from projecting $B_{\psi}$ onto $B_v$ \citep[][pp.\ 30--31]{Phillips89ET}.
 Conformable to $(B_\psi,B_v)$, we partition $\Omega_\tau$ into\footnote{We thank Ji Hyung Lee for pointing out a typo in \citet{MaynardShimotsuWang2011} (our earlier working paper), which had $\delta$ in place of $\delta_{\tau}$.}

 where $\delta_\tau:= \omega_{\psi v}/(\omega_{\psi}\omega_{v})$.
-If $\psi_\tau(u_{t\tau,t-1})$ is serially uncorrelated, then $\omega_{\psi}^2$ is simplified to $\tau(1-\tau)$.
+If $\psi_\tau(u_{t\tau})$ is serially uncorrelated, then $\omega_{\psi}^2$ is simplified to $\tau(1-\tau)$.